Spokane’s Best Neighborhoods -

 South Perry Neighborhood Description

-Indeed, the South Perry Neighborhood has transitioned since my departure 28 years ago from a place where the neighborhood kids sit around and smoke cigarettes to one of the hippest destinations in the city.
+South Perry Neighborhood has transitioned from what it was a few decades ago to one of the hippest destinations in the city.

 Elements that Create Great Neighborhoods